IceNetworkGitHub/CCNA/Security/ACLs For Packet Filtering.md

 - First check to see if there are any access lists.
   - show access-lists
-- Enter global configuration mode.
+- To create an extended numbered list, enter global configuration mode.
   - access-list 100 deny icmp host 10.16.0.10 host 192.168.1.100 log
 - To deny http traffic from a specific host to a specific server.
   - access-list 100 deny tcp host 10.16.0.10 host 192.168.1.100 eq 80